axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/settings/index.rst

    ``IPermission.TASK_WRITE_DESCRIPTION``.

    .. important::
-      Task state cannot be one of following values:
+      A terminated task cannot be changed.
+Therefore, the task state cannot be one of the following values:
       DONE, DESTROYED, FAILED.

 - Change deadline